Through the open door of an empty shop, I see a family in the middle of a redecoration.

 Nestled within a limestone cave, Sam Poh Tong is a marvel of natural and manmade beauty and is touted to be the biggest cave temple in Malaysia.

-Once you step though the entrance and into the cave, you’ll discover intricate shrines and statues adorning the temple’s interior, interspersed with the cave’s majestic stalactites and stalagmites.
+Once you step through the entrance and into the cave, you’ll discover intricate shrines and statues adorning the temple’s interior, interspersed with the cave’s majestic stalactites and stalagmites.

 Go through the other end and you’ll emerge in a clearing surrounded by high limestone cliffs where a small and serene building is nestled amongst the trees (plus a small pond full of turtles).